robinklaassen/advent-of-code-2019/README.md

 could not... luckily that didn't turn out too hard.
 I'm quite satisfied with how my approach algorithm works, even though it's likely not the fastest way.

+### Day 15
+Another big challenge.
+I quickly created a completely random explorer droid, but after 100k iterations (runtime ~ 10 seconds) it did not have the entire map.
+After some pondering and subredditing, I explored the entire grid first by left-wall-hugging, then used the `pathfinding` module for Python to get the path length to the oxygen tank.

+Part 2 then was tricky because I made my grid nodes immutable (to be able to use them in a `set`).
+So I copied all nodes to mutable nodes and got to work.
+My first solution (iterating over oxygenated nodes and oxygenating the adjacent ones) is quite inelegant and doesn't perform at all, but it got me the right answer.

+I notice my code is getting less elegant as the puzzles increase in complexity, which is troubling seeing that elegant code is the only thing than can make complex problems manageable...